 Firewall rules are specific to a particular VPC network.
 The rules allow you to specify the type of traffic, such as ports and protocols, and the source or destination of the traffic, including IP addresses, subnets, tags, and service accounts.
 For example, you can create an ingress rule to allow any VM instance associated with a particular service account to accept TCP traffic on port 80 that originated from a specific source subnet.
 Each VPC automatically includes default and implied firewall rules.

 If your app is hosted in GKE, there are different considerations for managing network traffic and configuring firewall rules.
+For example, you can create a network policy to control internal communication within the GKE cluster.
+You can also use a service mesh like Istio to further manage and secure communication with your cluster.
 For more details, see GKE networking concepts.

 Limit external access